seapoe1809/Health_server/README.md

 **Troubleshooting**
 ===================

+If you notice a newly installed module doesnt appear after installation.

+    Click refresh of the browser of the home page of optional module

+Newly installed Docker container is acting up

+    docker restart <docker-optional-module>

 If you encounter the missing module _sqlite3 error when you start venv.
 Its a known error with older python Venv.
 You might need to uninstall python3 and reinstall.
 Its preferred if you download directly from python.org.

     sudo apt update